JRChow/ar-tracking-and-3d-reconstruction-opencv/README.md

 # AR Tracking and 3D Reconstruction with OpenCV

+Here is the [link](https://github.com/JRChow/ar-tracking-and-3d-reconstruction-opencv) to the GitHub repo.
+Please let me know if you cannot access it.

 ## Desktop

 The directory [`desktop/`](./desktop) contains code for AR tracking and cube rendering.